bpucker/MybMonday/README.md

+### (48) Apple skin color mutant ###

+> **_<a href="https://github.com/bpucker/MybMonday">TWEET</a>:_** MdMYB90-like activates anthocyanin biosynthesis in apple.
+Methylation differences in the promoter region are presented as explanation for an enhanced expression #MybMonday (details: )

+[Sun et al., 2021](https://doi.org/10.1038/s41438-021-00590-3) investigated an apple mutant that shows an enhanced skin coloration.
+RNA-seq revealed an MYB90-like transcripiton factor is putative key regulator due to substantially increased gene expression.
+This TF was able to bind to the promoters of MdCHS and MdUFGT.
+Overexpression of this TF resulted in activation of anthocyanin-related genes.
+As no causal sequence variant was identified in this MYB, the authors assume that a difference in the methylation of the promoter region of this MYB is responsible for the expression difference.

 ## Contact ##
 Do you have a recent publication about MYBs in plants that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:b.pucker@tu-braunschweig.de?subject=[GitHub]MYB_Monday)